zippoobbiz/zippoobbiz.github.io/source/_posts/GCP-Fundamentals.md

 * Logging - Logging allow you to store, search, analyst, monitor and alert on log data and events from GCP.
 Logging is fully-managed that can scale and ingest logs from thousands of VMs.
 You can also analyze this in real-time.

 ### IAM
+Roles:
+* predefined
+* primitive
+* custom

+When you assign both predefined and primitive roles to a user, the permissions granted are a union of each role's permissions

 Member types :
 * Google account (Single person)
 * Service account (Not a person)